Argentina , Chile , United States and China

 Slower growth in demand for electric vehicles due to China's economic stagnation, lower lithium prices and technological innovation are pressuring the lithium industry, including in Latin America.

-Energy density and the useful life of batteries for electromobility have vastly improved, raising concerns about overcapacity in the market and the depressed transaction value of lithium.
-Nevertheless, several companies are changing their strategies in anticipation of a price recovery.
+Energy density and the useful life of batteries for electromobility have vastly improved, raising concerns about overcapacity in the market and depressed transaction value of lithium.
+Several companies are changing their strategies in anticipation of a price recovery.

 BNamericas speaks with José Hofer, a partner at UK-based consultancy SC-Insights, about the market dynamics.